Shaf8808/project-portfolio-5/TESTING.md

 ## Methodology

-The method that I decided to use to manually test each endpoint is adding new data to each endpoint that is valid in order to see it's response.
+The method that I decided to use to manually test each endpoint is adding new data to each valid endpoint to see its response.
 I then added invalid data to see whether or not it would display a relevant error message and code.
 These tests were performed using the Django Rest Framework HTML interface.

 The intended functionality of the API is to only allow authenticated users to create blog posts as well as like, follow and comment on specific posts.
 Any unauthenticated user should merely be able to view these posts and not be able to interact with them in any way shape or form.
 This can be done through the homepage, by using the search bar or by accessing the categories dropdown menu.
 This ensures that anyone can browse through the content on the site even if they don't have a profile, but cannot create a post or engage with them in any way.

-This means that only logged in users should be able to create, edit and/or delete posts, comments, likes and followers.
-Logged in users also have the additional option of editing their profiles such as their username, password, bio and avatar image.
+This means that only logged-in users should be able to create, edit and/or delete posts, comments, likes and followers.
+Logged-in users also have the additional option of editing their profiles such as their username, password, bio and avatar image.
 In the case of an unauthenticated user, these options should not be present which is what I tested for my API.

 Additionally, I have also added the option of an administrator (myself) to have the ability to delete posts and comments.
 The reason why I did this is to filter out any inappropriate or offensive content that some may decide to post on my site in the form of posts or comments.
 This was also tested during this process.